North Pike School District: Programs

-North Pike also offers the NPSD Dropout prevention program that gives students a second chance and more activities to finish their courses to prevent dropping out.
+North Pike offers the NPSD Dropout prevention program, which gives students a second chance and more activities to finish their courses to prevent dropping out.

-Also, a Jag to Jag program is offered to help younger students.
+The Jag to Jag program is offered to help younger students.

-In 2023, the high school launched its new program called “See Something Say Something”.
-This program allows students to report anything they see that is wrong anonymously.
+In 2023, the high school launched a program called "See Something Say Something".
+This program allows students to report anything they see that is wrong, anonymously.
 Examples of things student can report include vaping, fighting, threats against another student or the school, bomb threats, bullying, and sexual harassment.